redkite-labs/redkitecms-docs/book/add-custom-theme.rst

     </div>
     [...]

-The content to edit is the one contained inside the div that has the logo id, so the only thing to do is to replace that content with a built-in twig function called **renderSlot**:
+The content to edit is the one contained inside the logo div.
+This content must be replaced by a built-in twig function called **renderSlot**:

 .. code-block:: html+jinja